essenciary/GenieTodoMVC/documentation/deployment.md

 # Deploying Genie applications in production

-Genie, together with some of the packages available in the ecosystem provide a multitude of useful features for deploying and running applications in production.
+Genie, together with some of the packages available in the Genie ecosystem provide a multitude of useful features for deploying and running applications in demanding production environments, with a focus on performance, stability and security.

 ## Genie app environments

-Genie applications run in the context of an environment, which is a way of configuring the application with a set of settings optimized for a certain task (for instance development, or testing, or high performance execution).
+Genie applications run in the context of an environment, which is a way of configuring a Genie application with a group of settings that optimized for a certain task (for instance optimized for development, or testing, or high performance execution in production).
-In other words, we can define multiple environments, each with its specific configuration, and then we can easily swap the environment in order to apply all the settings at once.
+In other words, we can define multiple environments, each with its specific configuration, and then we can easily swap the environment to enable all the corresponding settings at once.

-By default Genie apps are created with 3 environments: `dev` (which stands for development), `prod` (for production), and `test` (for testing).
+Out of the box Genie apps come with three environments: `dev` (which stands for development), `prod` (for production), and `test` (for testing).
 Each environment has its own configuration file with the same name, placed inside the `config/env/` folder of the app.
-These environments come with preconfigured settings for running tasks optimized for the three common situations (development, testing and high performance production runtime).
+These environments come with preconfigured settings for running tasks optimized for the three common situations: development, testing and high performance production runtime.

-The environment that is use the most by developers is `dev`, which is also the default environment that the app uses, and is optimised for running the application during development.
+The environment that is used the most by developers is `dev`, which is also the default environment that the app uses, and is optimised for running the application for development.
 It provides features that make the development process more efficient and productive, such as code reloading and recompilation every time files are saved (by automatically setting up file loading with the `Revise.jl` package), extensive and rich error messages and error stacks, and automatic serving of assets like images, stylesheets and scripts.